 # Physical Fitness: To play any physical sport, a player needs to have strength, stamina, and endurance as these are the basic things required to play at the highest level.
 Kabaddi is a sport in which the players need to be on their toes all the time during the game.
 The game of Kabaddi demands a lot of physical and mental strength as the players need to improve their reactions, and they have to think quickly as well.
 Kabaddi can get rough at times, and there is a high risk of injuries too, so the players have to be physically fit to negate the effect of injuries.
 Stamina and functional physical fitness will help the players in recovering quickly.
 Players must do running, crossover exercises, and strength workouts to build endurance.

 # Concentration: Concentration in every sport is critical.
-During the tense situations in the matches, players tend to be under much stress as a small wrong move can define the outcome of the match.
+During tense situations in matches, players tend to be under much stress as a small wrong move can define the outcome of the match.
 In such situations, a calm and peaceful mind helps the players to make the right move at the right time.
 Every Kabaddi player must also learn to be patient as the game of Kabaddi at times can get aggressive and make the player restless.
 Yoga and meditation can help the players in building their concentration.

 # Practicing the Moves: As the old saying goes, practice indeed makes a man perfect.
 One move which is practiced 100 times will pose a significant threat to the opponent rather than those 100 moves which are practiced just once.
 Players must spend their time practicing each move to bring perfection in their game and master it.
-Mock raids with the fellow teammates will help the players in preparing them for tense and critical situations during the match.
+Mock raids with fellow teammates will help the players in preparing them for tense and critical situations during the match.
 During practice, every individual also will get aware of their strengths and weakness, on which they need to improve and work more.

-# Maintaining the Decorum: Kabaddi is a game where the ethics and honour of a player matter the most.
+# Maintaining the Decorum: Kabaddi is a game where the ethics and honor of a player matter the most.
 The game of Kabaddi is a bit rough and tough, where players put their heart and soul to get the point on the mat.
 At times, some players do not accept that they have been touched in the quest to win.
-Every player must maintain the decorum on the mat, respect the game, and they should accept the final decisions sportingly for the integrity of the game.
+Every player must maintain decorum on the mat, respect the game, and they should accept the final decisions sportingly for the integrity of the game.

 # Teamwork: A united team that shares a great bond among them wins more often than not.
 Teamwork is the key to winning in any sport and any match in Kabaddi for that matter.
-I case if a raider doesn’t score points, he must know that his team and defence have his back.
+In case a raider doesn’t score points, he must know that his team and defence have his back.
 When it comes to defence, teamwork to catch the raider is crucial.
 Defenders have to work together to hold the fort on the mat and tackle the opposition’s raider.
 A team that works together score points faster and achieves bigger goals.